-The PMB application deadline is Monday, January 3, 2014.
+The PMB application deadline is Thursday, January 1, 2015.

 We encourage applications from students who have majored in biology, chemistry, engineering, mathematics, and physics, although more diverse backgrounds in related disciplines are welcomed as well.

-Promising applicants will be invited to a Visiting Weekend in early March 2012 to meet with faculty on both campuses, talk with students, and have a look around Baltimore.
+Promising applicants will be invited to a Visiting Weekend in early March 2015 to meet with faculty on both campuses, talk with students, and have a look around Baltimore.

 Use the Johns Hopkins University on-line application, selecting biophysics under the School of Arts & Sciences.
 The GRE general test is required, but a subject test is not required.
-GRE institution code 5332; department code 0222.Supplementary materials (transcripts, GRE scores, and paper letters of recommendation, if applicable) should be sent directly to:
+GRE institution code 5332; department code 0222.

 A training grant from the National Institutes of Health provides the first two years of tuition and stipend support for graduate students in the Program in Molecular Biophysics.
 However, this support is limited to U.S. citizens and U.S. permanent residents.